LedgerHQ/app-openpgp/doc/user/blue-app-openpgp-card.rst

 The default mode can be changed by first selecting the desired mode and then selecting the *Set default" menu.
 Note that *Trust*  can not be set as default mode.

+Before you can change the PIN mode, you need to verify the PIN on the client.
+To do this, run ``gpg --card-edit``, then  ``admin`` and finally ``verify`` on you PC.
+You will then be asked to enter the current PIN.
+After doing so, you can change the PIN mode on your device.

 Note that *On Screen*", "*Confirm only*" and "*Trust*" may not work if the client application does not support it.
 In that case the "*Host*" should be